flapdragon/re-compile/docs/computer-setup/powershell.md

 Then close that PowerShell window.
 Just to be safe you should close all terminal windows before trying to run scripts again.

-Stack Overflow has a famous answer for this issue [here](https://stackoverflow.com/questions/4037939/powershell-says-execution-of-scripts-is-disabled-on-this-system).
+Stack Overflow has a [famous answer](https://stackoverflow.com/questions/4037939/powershell-says-execution-of-scripts-is-disabled-on-this-system) for this issue.
 The first answer works best.